Highlighting ROAM Gallery Artist

 My journey as an artist has been one of experimenting with a wide assortment of mediums.
 I’ve been intrigued with the black and white photos of the 1920’s.
 The appeal for me is in the communication of the simplicity of life of that era.
 Women, their lives, and their relationships with their environment, have been a special exploration in my art.
 The use of mixed mediums gives me the freedom to explore, and go where the piece draws me.
 Whether it is the use of encaustic techniques or collaged articles allow the mediums to bring the final piece to life, and never know the final results until I arrive there.
 With each piece, my goal is to have others pause for a moment in their life, to enjoy a moment from the past life of another.

 Having been introduced to a Denmark product called Paverpol, a non toxic, weathers outside all year round product where one can design any size which makes wonderful garden sculptures.
 I'm finding people find my small sculptures charming for the home and commission the pieces for wedding gifts,new babies or special occasions to remember.

-My subjects are all over “the map” as I get bored painting only flowers or only landscape.
-I do not paint for the market but for my own enjoyment.
+Lately,my work has moved to Cold Wax and Oil paint on board.The work is very textured,free flowing(no brushes) lots of surprises as you never know where the mixing of colors on board will lead you.
+My subjects are all over “the map” I do not paint for the market but for my own enjoyment.
 Over the years my work has made it into other peoples walls and it does give me a sense of satisfaction.
-Family and friends seem to always get a good discount it still brings me pleasure.
+Family and friends always seem to get a good discount.